TIM CLAYTON

 He is an Honorary Research Fellow of the British Museum, an Associate Fellow of the University of East Anglia, a Fellow of the Royal Historical Society and a Fellow of the Society of Antiquaries.
 He is an experienced lecturer and has contributed to a variety of radio and television programmes and is prepared to act as a consultant to print collectors, auctioneers or dealers and to advise on print cataloguing.

-His latest book James Gillray: A Revolution in Satire won the Apollo Book of the Year award for 2023.
+His latest book James Gillray: A Revolution in Satire won the Apollo Art Book of the Year award and the Berger Prize for the best book on British Art.
 It describes the career of the greatest of visual satirists, James Gillray, who cast a sardonic eye on the ironies of the age of revolution, producing prints that remain hilarious to this day.

 James Gillray